The Rumford Store

 Metal chimneys are not always more expensive than masonry chimneys but, in the large sizes, they tend to be.
 When installed within a wooden chase, metal chimneys take up more room, invite maintenance problems, don't look as good and don't last as long as masonry chimneys.
-No matter what you do to camouflage a metal chimney, it's still perceived as a fake chimney in the words of architect, Jeremiah Eck.
+No matter what you do to camouflage a metal chimney, it's still perceived as "fake" in the words of architect, Jeremiah Eck.
 And you can't add a Clay Chimney Pot or an unlisted Decorative Shroud on top of a metal chimney.

 So, why would anyone use a metal chimney to vent a masonry fireplace?